Tolerating Annotation Displacement in Dense Object Counting via Point Annotation Probability Map: Proposed Method

 \subsection{Adaptive Learned Point Annotation Probability Map via Optimal Transport (AL-PAPM)}

 From the standpoint of end-to-end training, the hand-designed PAPM may not be optimal for the particular network architecture and particular dataset.
 Thus, we consider how to adaptively learn a better PAPM representation.
-In the counting task, we assume that the annotation process on each target obeys a potential distribution, and consider the ground-truth point annotation to be an observation (or a sampling) of the potential distribution.
-To seek the potential distribution, as shown in the part framed by the purple dashed line in Figure \ref{fig:framework}, we naturally consider minimizing the distance between predicted PAPM and ground-truth point annotations through optimal transport (OT) \cite{OT-original} distance.
-We build upon the optimal transport framework proposed in DM-Count \cite{DM-Count} and modify the transport cost function to suit the counting task.
+In the counting task, we assume that the annotation process on each target obeys a potential distribution, and consider the ground-truth point annotation to be an observation of the potential distribution.
+To seek the potential distribution, as shown in the part framed by the purple dashed line in Figure \ref{fig:framework}, we naturally consider minimizing the distance between predicted PAPM and ground-truth point annotations through optimal transport (OT) \cite{OT-original}.
+Specifically, we build upon the optimal transport framework proposed in DM-Count \cite{DM-Count} and modify the transport cost function to suit the counting task.

-We have noticed that annotators are explicitly instructed to annotate the center of targets when they annotate targets \cite{JHU2}.
-Even if not explicitly required, based on object counting habit, annotators tend to mark the point in the center of targets.
-Thus, we believe that a bit of labeling position deviation is reasonable.
-The annotations in the vicinity of the object's center can be equally effective to the crowd counting task.
+As discussed above, minor displacements of annotation points within the target region have a negligible impact on the counting task \cite{falk2019u}.
+The annotations in the target regions of object can be equally effective to the counting task.
 In conclusion, the effectiveness scope of annotation is local rather than global.
 GGD function is proved to meet the locality requirement \cite{Correntropy-1}.
-As shown in Figure \ref{fig:s}, we could observe that the GGD function concentrates on the local origin region which is controlled by the kernel bandwidth $\sigma$ and the shape parameter $s$.
-The bandwidth parameter $\sigma$ and shape parameter $s$ jointly influence the expression of the transport cost function and determine the range of the most possibly annotated regions.
-Figure \ref{fig:als} illustrates that the bandwidth parameter controls the range of the most possibly annotated regions: a larger bandwidth results in smaller regions.
-Similarly, the shape parameter controls the shape of the transport cost, with larger shape parameters resulting in larger regions.
-Inspired by the local metric property of the GGD function, we extend the GGD function to OT to improve the robustness to annotation noise through setting suitable bandwidth $\sigma$ and shape parameter $s$.
+Figure \ref{fig:als} illustrates that the bandwidth parameter controls the range of the target regions: a larger bandwidth results in smaller target regions.
+Similarly, the shape parameter controls the shape of the transport cost, with larger shape parameters resulting in larger target regions.
+Inspired by the local metric property of the GGD function, we extend the GGD function to OT to improve the robustness to annotation displacement through setting suitable bandwidth $\sigma$ and shape parameter $s$.